RajibPramanik/PRODIGY-TASK/PRODIGY_SD_05/README.md

 ## Features
 Scrape Product Data: Extracts product names, prices, and ratings from a selected e-commerce website.<br>
 Store Data in CSV: Saves the scraped product data into a structured CSV file for easy use and analysis.<br>
-Customizable: You can change the target URL (website) to scrape any publicly available product listing.<br>

 ## Technologies Used
 Java<br>